Data durability

 DATA DIRECTORY LOCK STATUS;

-To encrypt the data directory, use LUKS (opens in a new tab) as it works with Memgraph out of the box and is undetectable from the applications perspective so it shouldn't break any existing applications.
+To encrypt the data directory, use LUKS (opens in a new tab) as it works with Memgraph out of the box and is undetectable from the application perspective so it shouldn't break any existing applications.

 Durability mechanisms

-To configure the durability mechanisms check their respective configuration flags in the configuration settings.
+To configure the durability mechanisms, check their respective configuration flags.

 Write-ahead logging